 g.
 During the term of this Agreement and any renewals, Owner agrees that it will use its best efforts to market and sell the Services to Residents and prospective Residents on an exclusive basis.
 Owner will describe the Services to Residents and prospective residents and provide Residents or prospective Residents with Operator's advertising materials for the Services.
 During the term of this Agreement and any renewals, Owner agrees that Owner will not market, sell or otherwise assist in promoting similar services offered by any other party.

 3.2 Easement and right of access.
-Owner does hereby grant and convey to Operator, and its successors and assigns, for the term of this Agreement and any renewals, and for such time thereafter as may be necessary or convenient to enable Operator to remove its System as provided herein, a non-exclusive easement and right of access in, under, on, over, through and across the Property for the purposes of constructing, installing, maintaining, repairing, updating, monitoring and operating the System or otherwise necessary or convenient to the provision by Operator of Services to the Property or any of its Residents or, upon termination of this Agreement, removal of the System, and for the further purpose of marketing the Services to the Residents; provided, however, that with respect to the Cable Television Services and I-Services, such easement shall be exclusive to the extent permitted by applicable law; and provided, further, that as to the Voice Services, and any of the other Services for which an exclusive easement may not be permitted or enforced under applicable law, Operator shall nonetheless have the sole and exclusive right to occupy the locations on which its equipment and other facilities are placed .
-This easement and right of access and the other rights and interests granted to Operator in this Agreement constitute interests in real property and are intended to be and are covenants binding upon Owner and all subsequent owners and others who may claim any interests in or to the Property, and to the extent permitted by law shall run with the Property.
+Owner does hereby grant and convey to Operator, and its successors and assigns, for the term of this Agreement and any renewals, and for such time thereafter as may be necessary or convenient to enable Operator to remove its System as provided herein, a non-exclusive easement and right of access in, under, on, over, through and across the Property as set forth in the Memorandum of Agreement and Easement attached hereto as Exhibit “A” and made a part hereof.

 3.3 Nondisturbance and Subordination.

 a.
-Owner shall use its best efforts to obtain from the owner and holder of any mortgage or other security instrument affecting the Property as of the effective date of this Agreement a Non-Disturbance Agreement substantially in the form of Exhibit "B" attached hereto, providing that the rights of the Operator under this Agreement shall not be affected by any foreclosure of, or enforcement proceedings under, such mortgage or other security instrument.
+Within ninety (90) days of the date of this Agreement, Owner shall use its best efforts to obtain from the owner and holder of any mortgage or other security instrument affecting the Property as of the Commencement Date a Consent, Subordination, and Non-Disturbance Agreement substantially in the form of Exhibit "B" attached hereto, providing that the rights of the Operator under this Agreement shall not be affected by any foreclosure of, or enforcement proceedings under, such mortgage or other security instrument.

 b.
 Operator agrees to subordinate this Agreement and any renewal hereof to any mortgage or other similar security instrument hereafter affecting the Property, and all extension thereof, at Owner's request in writing; provided, that the owner and holder of such mortgage or other security instrument executes an agreement substantially in the form of Exhibit "B" hereto.
 Operator expressly reserves the right to refuse to agree to such subordination if the subordination form, non-disturbance provisions or other content or form of any agreement or agreement form which the owner and holder of such mortgage or other security instrument requires be executed differs in any material way from the content or form of Exhibit “B” hereto.